Ultimate Walt Disney World Planning Guide (2024 & 2025)

 Park reservations may be needed for Magic Kingdom, EPCOT, Hollywood Studios, and Animal Kingdom — but it depends on the type of ticket you purchased.
 They’re not needed for Disney Springs or the water parks.

-As of December 2022, all One-Day One-Park tickets automatically include a park reservation — no need to make one separately.
-And as of January 9, 2024, all date-based tickets will be reservation-free.
-Other ticket types may still require one, so be sure to check out all the details when you purchase.
+Since January 9, 2024, all date-based tickets have been reservation-free.
+But other ticket types may still require one, so be sure to check out all the details when you purchase.

 Planning Tools for This Step: